dennisbrouwer91/tesla-automated-sentry/README.md

 # Tesla Automated Sentry

 This tool auto-enables Sentry-mode on your Tesla when it detects your Tesla is connected to a charger.

+## How does it work
+It polls the Tesla API to check if your Tesla is awake or sleeping, if sleeping it doesn't wake the car.
+If it's online and charging (or done charging) it will verify if Sentry mode is enabled, if not it will turn it on.

+## Setup
 Running this tool is super easy.
 Just make sure you set 2 environment variables containing your Tesla Credentials :

 1. TESLA_SENTRY_EMAIL